A Demonstration of the Power of God!February 15, 2019

 However, when you study Paul’s ministry in the cities where he had his most dramatic results, you find that he did something in those places that he did not do in Athens.
 In Athens, he labored to preach a brilliant, intellectual, culturally relevant message to the Greek judges on Mars Hill.
 But when you look at how he ministered in other cities, you find that in addition to preaching brilliant messages, he also demonstrated the miraculous power of God.
 That demonstration of God’s power was very important in pagan communities where the occult was pervasive and supernatural manifestations were commonplace.
 For example:

 - In Acts 13:6-12, Paul had a face-to-face confrontation with a local sorcerer.
-The power that Paul demonstrated as he rebuked this sorcerer was so dramatic that city authorities were Verse 12 tells us, “Then the deputy, when he saw what was done, believed….”
+The power that Paul demonstrated as he rebuked this sorcerer was so dramatic that city authorities were stunned.
+Verse 12 tells us, “Then the deputy, when he saw what was done, believed….”
 This demonstration of God’s power threw open the door for the Gospel in this region.

 *[If you started reading this from your email, begin reading here.]

 - In Acts 14:8-18, Paul again demonstrated supernatural power.
-Seeing a crippled man who had never walked in his life, Paul told him, “Stand upright on thy And he leaped and walked” (v.
+Seeing a crippled man who had never walked in his life, Paul told him, “Stand upright on thy feet.
+And he leaped and walked” (v.
 10).
 This event had such great impact that verse 11 says, “And when the people saw what Paul had done, they lifted up their voices, saying in the speech of Lycaonia, The gods are come down to us in the likeness of men.”
 As a consequence of this wonderful miracle, people turned their attention to the Gospel message with outstanding results.

 - In Acts 16:16-18, Paul encountered “a certain damsel possessed with a spirit of divination.”
-After this girl harassed Paul and his associates for a number of days, Paul turned to her and addressed the spirit of In verse 18, he said, “…I command thee in the name of Jesus Christ to come out of her.
+After this girl harassed Paul and his associates for a number of days, Paul turned to her and addressed the spirit of divination.
+In verse 18, he said, “…I command thee in the name of Jesus Christ to come out of her.
 And he [the spirit of divination] came out the same hour.”
 When the demon exited that damsel, it created such a mighty stir with the local people that the apostolic team was thrown into prison for doing damage to the fortune-telling business of the city.That night Paul and Silas were praying and singing songs when another act of power occurred.
 Acts 16:26 says, “And suddenly there was a great earthquake, so that the foundations of the prison were shaken: and immediately all the doors were opened, and every one’s bands were loosed.”
 This act of power was so colossal in its impact that the keeper of the prison cried out, “Sirs, what must I do to be saved?” (v.
 30).These combined acts of power led to the salvation of this man’s family.
 History tells us this keeper of the prison eventually became of one of the chief leaders in the church of Philippi.

-- In Acts 19, when Paul found himself in the midst of Ephesus — the world center of Artemis worship and a city filled to the brim with demonic supernatural activity — it was a moment when a demonstration of God’s power was desperately Acts 19:11,12 tells us that in Ephesus, “And God wrought special miracles by the hands of Paul: so that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them.”When the Ephesians saw this demonstration of power, verses 18 and 19 tells us that “…many that believed came, and confessed, and shewed their deeds.
+- In Acts 19, when Paul found himself in the midst of Ephesus — the world center of Artemis worship and a city filled to the brim with demonic supernatural activity — it was a moment when a demonstration of God’s power was desperately needed.
+Acts 19:11,12 tells us that in Ephesus, “And God wrought special miracles by the hands of Paul: so that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them.”When the Ephesians saw this demonstration of power, verses 18 and 19 tell us that “…many that believed came, and confessed, and shewed their deeds.
 Many of them also which used curious arts [occult activities] brought their books together, and burned them before all men: and they counted the price of them, and found it fifty thousand pieces of silver.”
 As a result of these combined manifestations of God’s power, verse 20 tells us, “So mightily grew the word of God and prevailed.”

-- In Acts 28:6, Paul was shipwrecked on an island that was filled with When he was helping the shipwrecked sailors gather wood to build a fire, a venomous snake latched hold of Paul’s hand.
+- In Acts 28:6, Paul was shipwrecked on an island that was filled with barbarians.
+When he was helping the shipwrecked sailors gather wood to build a fire, a venomous snake latched hold of Paul’s hand.
 Instead of dying from the bite, he simply shook it into the fire with no physical harm to himself.
 When the local barbaric people saw the snakebite had no effect, they were so taken aback that they said he was a god.Because of this miraculous event, the door to this island was thrown wide open for Paul to boldly preach the Gospel to them!
 When Publius, the chief man of the island, saw that his own father was critically ill, he knew whom to call for help!
 He called upon Paul to come pray for his father, and Acts 28:8 says, “And it came to pass, that the father of Publius lay sick of a fever and of a bloody flux: to whom Paul entered in, and prayed, and laid his hands on him, and healed him.”
 Because of this miraculous demonstration of power, verse 9 says, “So when this was done, others also, which had diseases in the island, came, and were healed.”

 When Paul came into new and dark territories to bring the light of the Gospel, the book of Acts shows us that he repeatedly came with a demonstration of God’s power that had a powerful effect upon his audience.